-- 38. The Code of Ethics for Professional Accountants issued by CA Sri Lanka (Code of Ethics) states that when auditors determine that appropriate safeguards are not available or cannot be applied to eliminate the threats or reduce them to an acceptable level, the professional accountant shall eliminate the circumstance or relationship creating the threats or decline or terminate the audit engagement18.
-In some situations, the Code of Ethics recognizes that the threat created would be so significant that no safeguards could reduce the threat to an acceptable level; and accordingly an auditor is prohibited from undertaking the audit. - 1.3.2.
-Regulators, National Standard Setters and Professional Accountancy Organizations Are Active in Ensuring that the Ethics Principles Are Understood and the Requirements Are Consistently Applied - 39.
+- Professional behavior to comply with relevant laws and regulations and avoid any action that discredits the profession. - 37.
+In addition, the CA Sri Lanka Code contains additional requirements for auditor independence and describes the approach auditors should take, including: - Identifying threats to independence; - Evaluating the significance of the threats identified; and - Applying safeguards, when necessary, to eliminate the threats or reduce them to an acceptable level. - 38.
+The CA Sri Lanka Code states that when auditors determine that appropriate safeguards are not available or cannot be applied to eliminate the threats or reduce them to an acceptable level, the professional accountant shall eliminate the circumstance or relationship creating the threats or decline or terminate the audit engagement [DP26][SH27].
+In some situations, the CA Sri Lanka Code recognizes that the threat created would be so significant that no safeguards could reduce the threat to an acceptable level; and accordingly an auditor is prohibited from undertaking the audit. - 1.3.2 Regulators, National Standard Setters and Professional Accountancy Organizations Are Active in Ensuring that the Ethics Principles Are Understood and the Requirements Are Consistently Applied - 39.
 Consistent application of ethics requirements, and the principles that underlie them, is facilitated by guidance, training and support activities provided by regulators, national standard setters, professional accountancy organizations and others.
 This can include the issuance of guidance material such as answers to frequently asked questions as well as organizing presentations and workshops. - 1.3.3 Information Relevant to Client Acceptance Decisions Is Shared between Audit Firms - 40.
 Individual audit firms will make decisions on whether to accept a new, or continue with an existing, audit client.
 Firms may choose not to continue with an audit client if they have concerns about financial reporting practices or management integrity.
 In such circumstances, it is important that other audit firms who are invited to tender for the audit are aware of this information.